Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 4. Difficulty urinating, feeling of incomplete emptying of the bladder.

-5. Constipation is possible due to squeezing of the anus by an inflamed prostate.
+5. Possible constipation due to compression of the anus by an inflamed prostate.

 6. Signs of intoxication of the body (headache, general weakness of the body, body aches).